 Check Your Furnace’s Filter

-The first step involved in a DIY cleaning process of a furnace is for the owner to check the filter system.
-If the furnace filters are reusable, they need to be thoroughly cleaned of all unwanted particles before the winter.
-Once winter hits, the furnace will be running regularly.
-If the filter is disposable, it needs to be thrown away, and a new furnace filter needs to be installed.
+The foremost measure in the DIY cleaning process for a furnace is to check the filter system.
+If the furnace filters are reusable, they need to be thoroughly cleaned of all undesirable particles before the winter.
+Once the chilly season hits, the furnace will be consistently running.
+If the filter is disposable, it should be replaced with a new one.

-During the winter, the filter should be checked monthly.
-To perform a basic filter check, remove the filter from the furnace and hold it up to the light.
-If it seems to be clogged with dirt, it will need to be replaced.
+Through the winter, ensure monthly filter checks.
+For a rudimentary filter check, remove it from the furnace and hold it against the light.
+If it appears clogged with dirt, a replacement is necessary.

 Clean the Blower Assembly

-Before the blower is reassembled and replaced in the furnace, the area where the blower was located needs to be vacuumed.
-A vacuum with a hose attachment can be used to suck out all of the dirt and other particles that may be clogged where the blower used to be.
-When possible, it’s also a good idea to vacuum the output vent areas as well.
+Before reassembling the blower and reinstalling it in the furnace, vacuuming the area where the blower was initially stationed is advised.
+Using a vacuum with a hose attachment can efficiently remove dirt and other blocked particles from where the blower used to be.
+Additionally, vacuuming the output vent areas, when feasible, is a good practice.

 How Routine Maintenance on Your Furnace Can Save Money on Your Energy Bills